Frequently Asked Questions

 Is the site accessible?

-Assistance dogs are welcome in all areas of the museum and grounds.
+Assistance dogs are welcome in all areas of the hall and grounds.

 Are tickets for carers available?

 Visitors with disabilities may have one accompanying carer free of charge.
-If you require a ticket for a carer, please get in touch.
+If you require a ticket for a carer, please get in touch firstname.lastname@example.org.

 Will refreshments be available?

 We have all of your food and drink needs covered!
-Light lunch options including delicious salads and sandwiches will be available to buy from our Wellbeing Garden, provided by The Sitting Room in Guisborough.
-Coffee and snacks will also be available from the gorgeous VW coffee van provided by Barista Sisters in the Wellbeing Garden.
+Light lunch options will be available to buy from the courtyard.
+Ormesby Hall cafe will also be open on the day.

 Can children attend the festival?